 Beren The Beren Campus is located in Midtown Manhattan.
 It is composed of two academic buildings and four dormitory buildings.
-At Beren, you will find undergraduate women (from Katz, Stern, and Syms) and several graduate programs (Katz's Quantitative Economics, Syms' Accounting, and SCW's GPATS, to name a few).
+At Beren, you will find undergraduate women (from Katz, Stern, and Sy Syms) and several graduate programs (Katz's MS in Cybersecurity, Sy Syms' MS in Accounting, and SCW's GPATS, to name a few).